 Here are 7 travel related books that will give you serious symptoms of wanderlust and moreover provide some valuable tips for your next adventure.

 1. Off Track Planet’s travel guide for the young, sexy and broke – Freddie Pikovsky & Anna Starostinetskaya

-What I particularly liked about this book is the fact that on the one hand it provides genuinely valuable travel advice (for example on packing, choosing the right travel buddy and so on) and on the other hand it adds some cheeky tones and some youthful joy to these very comprehensive guides.
+What we particularly liked about this book is the fact that on the one hand it provides genuinely valuable travel advice (for example on packing, choosing the right travel buddy and so on) while on the other hand adding some cheeky tones and some youthful joy to these very comprehensive guides.